 Publisher: Community Matters

 Website: www.community-matters.org

 Grades: Elementary, Middle School, High School; K-12

 Safe School Ambassadors (SSA) is a program that intends to prevent bullying and improve school climate by educating bystanders.
 The program identifies and selects student leaders from diverse groups to be trained as ambassadors.
 The ambassadors are selected at the beginning of the year through surveys that ask about influence in a social group, communication skills, loyalty to a peer group, and ability to tell right from wrong.
-Thirty to forty students are then chosen from the survey results to participate in the 2-day training with adult volunteers who will serve as their mentors.
+Thirty to forty students are then chosen from the survey results to participate in the 2day training with adult volunteers who will serve as their mentors.
 During this training, ambassadors learn about violence and cruelty, ways to prevent and stop mistreatment, and strategies to diffuse conflicts.
 After the initial training, students meet in small groups with their mentors every 1-2 weeks to discuss skills they have used, practice skills, and receive feedback.
-This program has been shown to be effective in increasing rates of intervention by male ambassadors 1, improving school climate 1, and decreasing suspension rates 1.
+This program has been shown to be effective in increasing rates of intervention by male ambassadors , improving school climate , and decreasing suspension rates .

 Cost(s): School Training: \$5,095

-Refresher Training: \$2,800 Mentor Training: \$2,100
+Refresher Training: \$2,800

+Mentor Training: \$2,100

-Practices (Overall Readiness [3.0]; Overall Research Quality [2.0])
+Reviewed By: SAMHSA National Registry of Evidence-based Programs and Practices (Overall Readiness [3.0]; Overall Research Quality [2.0])